Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 You may be a good candidate if:

-• Medications aren’t providing adequate relief or the side effects are intolerable
+- Medications aren’t providing relief or the side effects are intolerable

-• You want to reduce or eliminate your dependence on neuropathy medications
+- You want to reduce dependence on neuropathy medications

 You may NOT be a good candidate if:

-• Your neuropathy is caused by a genetic condition that requires specialized neurological management
+- Your neuropathy is from a genetic condition requiring specialized neurological management

-• You have complete nerve death (no remaining nerve function in the affected area)
+- You have complete nerve death (no remaining function in the affected area)

-• You’re unable to commit to a treatment series (neuropathy requires consistent treatment over weeks to months)
+- You can’t commit to a treatment series over weeks to months

-• Your symptoms are actually caused by a central nervous system condition (MS, stroke) rather than peripheral neuropathy
+- Your symptoms are actually from a central nervous system condition (MS, stroke) rather than peripheral neuropathy

 Here’s my honest commitment: if I don’t think we can help you, I’ll tell you directly.
-I’d rather refer you to a specialist who can help than waste your time and money on treatments that won’t work for your situation.
+I’d rather refer you to someone who can help than waste your time and money.
 Not everyone is a good candidate, and that’s okay.

 What to Expect at Your Neuropathy Consultation

-Most neuropathy treatment programs at Synergy involve visits 2–3 times per week for the first 4–8 weeks, then tapering based on response.
-Some patients notice improvement within the first few sessions.
-Others need several weeks before the nerve repair process produces noticeable changes.
+Most programs run about twice weekly for the first 8–12 weeks, then taper based on response, with maintenance individualized to your case.
+Some patients notice changes within the first few sessions; others need several weeks before nerve repair produces noticeable change.
 I set realistic expectations from day one.

 Why Choose Synergy Institute for Neuropathy Treatment

-Most neuropathy clinics offer one or two treatment options.
+Most neuropathy clinics offer one or two options.
 We offer an entire toolkit — because no single treatment addresses every layer of nerve dysfunction.
-Here’s what sets us apart:

-Honest assessment philosophy.
-We don’t oversell.
-If I can’t help your specific type of neuropathy, I’ll tell you and help you find someone who can.
+- Honest assessment philosophy — we don’t oversell; if we can’t help your type of neuropathy, we’ll tell you and help you find someone who can

 Frequently Asked Questions About Neuropathy Treatment